 One of the things that make a website good is its navigation.
-Navigation should never be neglected and should serve as an important and defining part of your website design.
-Your website’s navigation depends on several design schemes within such as the architecture, informational flow, visual design and even front end development.
-Developers can make navigation easy behind the scenes but visually they lag behind in getting seamless navigation which is important for users.
-In terms of navigation here are some things to remember:
+This should never be neglected and should serve as an important and defining part of your website design.
+Your website’s navigation depends on several design schemes within the architecture, informational flow, visual design and even front end development.
+Developers can make it easy to do, however, visually they sometimes lag in getting an effortlessness to it which is important for users.
+In terms of navigation, here are some things to remember:

 In order to keep navigation simple, the top level navigation should be limited to 4-7 items.
 These will be the most important and parent pages that lead to other pages.

-The main navigation menu on top should have a leveled dropdown i.e. all dropdowns should have equal number of items and not more than 7 items.
-The users should not have to scroll down to see the entire dropdown; it should fit within the window pane.
-The top navigation does not necessarily have to have all the pages.
-For websites with dozens of pages, you can design submenus on child pages.
+The main navigation menu at the top should have a leveled dropdown i.e. all dropdowns should have equal number of items and not more than 7 items.
+Users should not have to scroll down to see the entire dropdown; it should fit within the window pane.
+This menu does not have to include all the pages.
+For websites with dozens of pages, you can design submenus.

-The size and height of your headers should not be very big because you do not want the first look of the website to the user to be all about the header and menu.
-The content you display below this bar is very important and should get all the attention.
+The size and height of your headers should not be overly large.
+You do not want the a user’s first visit to the website to be all about the header and menu.
+Also, any content you display below this bar is important and should get all the attention.